 - Remove clothing immediately at the end of the cycle and do not overdry.

-- Hang garments on hangers after drying to allow wrinkles to relax or fall out over a few hours.
+- Hang garments on hangers after drying to allow wrinkles to relax and fall out over a few hours.

 The Story of Polyester